Gabriel Koerich Orchestrator

 Owner Feedback

-When the repo owner (or workflow.review_owner) comments on a GitHub issue or PR linked to a completed task, the orchestrator detects the feedback and re-activates the task:
+When the repo owner comments on a GitHub issue linked to a completed task, the orchestrator detects the feedback and re-activates the task:

-1. During gh pull, tasks with status done, in_review, or needs_review are checked for new owner comments
+1. Tasks with status done, in_review, or needs_review are checked for new owner comments

 2. If new comments are found, the task is reset to routed (keeping its agent assignment)